kevinJ045/rew/README.md

 # Rusty Rew (RuRe)
 Rusty rew is a project made to remake [rew](https://kevinj045.github.io/rew-docs/) with rust to give it extra functionality and better usage.

+## Original rew
+The original rew has been moved to [rew-node](https://github.com/kevinj045/rew-node/).

 ## Available features
 ### Core Runtime